 A Tilemap is a GameObject you place your selected Tiles on.
 Create a default (rectangular) TilemapA GameObject that allows you to quickly create 2D levels using tiles and a grid overlay.
 More info

 See in Glossary by going to GameObject > 2D Object > Tilemap.
 If you do not have these options, then the 2D Tilemap Editor package may not be installed.
 If so, download the 2D Tilemap Editor package from the Package Manager.

 After selecting the Tilemap option, a new Grid GameObject is created with a child Tilemap GameObject in the sceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary.
 The Grid GameObject determines the layout of its child Tilemaps.

 Create additional Tilemaps by selecting the Grid GameObject or the Tilemap GameObject, and then go to the menu: GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary > 2D ObjectA 2D GameObject such as a tilemap or sprite.
 More info

-Once the Tilemap(s) are created, adjust the Grid property settings to adjust the properties of its Tilemap children.
-Changes in the parent Grid GameObject affect all child GameObjects with the Tilemap, Tilemap Renderer and Tilemap Collider 2D components.
+Once the Tilemap(s) are created, adjust the Grid property settings to adjust the properties of its Tilemap children, such as Cell Size or the type of layout of the child Tilemaps.
+These also affects attached components such as the Tilemap Renderer and Tilemap Collider 2D components.